 Hi, Welcome all on Fast French Learning, the blog to Learn and Improve your French 🇫🇷 😀

-As you know it is not possible to learn French in 3 months, especially if you can not study it several hours everytime, but in 3 months you can improve 1, 2 or 3 points, it could be the conjugations of a specific tense or mood, some grammar points, just focusing on the oral comprehension (with songs and movies with subtitles), just focusing on reading and increasing your word-stock, getting more confidence in speaking.
+As you know it is not possible to learn French in 3 months, especially if you can not study it several hours everytime, but in 3 months you can improve 1, 2 or 3 points, it could be the conjugations of a specific tense or mood, some grammar points, just focusing on the oral comprehension (with songs and movies with subtitles), just focusing on reading and increasing your word-stock.
 I suggest you to not study a lot of thnigs but just a few things.
 Setting short terms goals, set up a schedule.

 I suggest you to take between 30 minutes and 1 hour everyday, and more time during one day on the week-end.